swampyrad/RadTechZombies/README.md

 Melee Zombie/Zombie Dog sounds from "Resident Evil" by Capcom

 Zombie Dog sprites from "Wolfenstein 3D" by id Software

+Wither sprites by Burgish and DeVloek, original Wither code and death animation by DeVloek, Wither sounds by id Software

 Pistol Zombie Sprite Credits:
 - Leviathan (Creator)